-Use an antenna with a larger gain

-And / or

-Use a product with a larger radio output power
+Use an antenna with a larger gain And / or Use a product with a larger radio output power.

-And / or

-Marginally, use better quality connectors and radio cables.

 For outdoor link, products must be "line of sight" from the other one.
 This is a mandatory condition and should be considered with attention.
 The table below explains what we mean by "line of sight".